peterprickarz/mxe/README.md

 2. Small changes to context menus to be more accessible
 3. Uses Houdinis package system

-This plugin replaces the context menu options coming from the original plugin.
+This extension replaces the context menu options coming from the original one.
 It works with and without SideFXLabs installed.

 There is a comparison of external editors and instructions to make them work with autocompletion and some other nice features for VEX and Python below.